kaltera/Udacity-Dataviz-project/README.md

 I initally had created an animation in order to introduce the reader to the concept of betting odds and also indicating how to use the plot, however it attracted more negative than positive feedback.
 As I changed the y-axis values to a more understandble concept (percentages), I decided to remove the animation.
 It was a good exercise and introduction to animations with d3.js though.
 The animation is available in the original visualization

-All colors being used in my visualizations have been generated from http://colorbrewer2.org/ in order to have a well-defined and suitable set of colors
+All colors being used in my visualizations have been generated from http://colorbrewer2.org/ in order to have a well-defined and suitable set of colors.
+All aesthetics suggestions from feedback have been implemented (fonts, opacity etc..)

 ### Feedback

-Most of the feedback has been received from the UDacity forum on this link : https://discussions.udacity.com/t/project-6-feedback-required-on-football-soccer-games-betting-rates/28073/12
+Most of the feedback has been received from the Udacity forum on this link : https://discussions.udacity.com/t/project-6-feedback-required-on-football-soccer-games-betting-rates/28073/12

 ###### Feedback No.1 : Munir